 Innovation in a Crisis

-In addition to ramping up to meet rising demand, harm reduction advocates also developed new strategies.
+In addition to ramping up to meet rising demand, harm reduction advocates also developed

 Never Use Alone launched in August 2019 so people who use drugs could remain connected to a volunteer over the phone while injecting.
 Volunteers, who must have an exact location of the person injecting, can call for medical help if a person overdoses.

 Trac-B Exchange, in Nevada, installed five vending machines throughout Las Vegas that dispense syringes, naloxone and other supplies for free.

 NEXT Distro, in New York, launched a mail-distribution service that promotes open access to safe supplies and helps clients avoid the crushing stigma attached with substance use by providing anonymity.
 NEXT Distro offers one of the most practical, effective harm reduction strategies available to organizations trying to reduce overdose deaths.

 It allows partners like the Iowa Harm Reduction Coalition and Maine Access Points to overcome geographic hurdles by serving clients in vast, rural areas more easily.